andr3ribeiro/wordpress-playground/packages/docs/site/docs/developers/05-local-development/04-wp-playground-cli.md

 } as RunCLIArgs);
 ```

 To execute the code above, you can set your preferred method.
 A simple way to execute this code is to save it as a `.ts` file and run it with a tool like `tsx`.
-For example: `tsx my-script.ts`
+For example: `tsx my-script.ts` if you have the package installed on your project or `npx tsx my-script.ts` to use it once without installing the package.

 ### Setting a custom site URL programmatically